-The ST7LITE1xB is a member of the ST7 microcontroller family.
+The ST7L1 is a member of the ST7 microcontroller family suitable for automotive applications.
 All ST7 devices are based on a common industry-standard 8-bit core, featuring an enhanced instruction set.

-The ST7LITE1xB features FLASH memory with byte-by-byte In-Circuit Programming (ICP) and In-Application Programming (IAP) capability.
+The ST7L1 features FLASH memory with byte-bybyte In-Circuit Programming (ICP) and In-Application Programming (IAP) capability.

-Under software control, the ST7LITE1xB device can be placed in WAIT, SLOW, or HALT mode, reducing power consumption when the application is in idle or standby state.
+Under software control, the ST7L1 device can be placed in WAIT, SLOW or HALT mode, reducing power consumption when the application is in idle or standby state.